Anushka-XD/cab_navigation/README.md

 - API keys never logged (use environment variables)
 - Device credentials handled securely by Droidrun
 - User preferences stored only in memory
-- Booking IDs should be stored securely in production

 ## Contributing